 It is amazing when you stop to think about the fact that the United States is a blip on the historical radar of human self-governance.

-That we have travelled far in a short time.
+The construction and design of the US Capital is a physical reminder that we have travelled far in a short time.

 Hopefully we can fix some of the craziness that is ailing this country now.

 Hopefully we can keep on keeping on the road to bettering the condition of both humanity and this planet we call home.